 What are the requirements for ETS scoring jobs?

 As stated above, this depends on the tests you're signing up to score.
 The vast majority require that you have either teaching experience or some college.
 Your best bet for determining whether or not you can apply is to visit their list of currently available online scoring opportunities and read the requirements for each one.

 Also, according to the ETS website, “All Raters participating in online scoring programs must reside and perform their work within the continental United States, Hawaii, Alaska or Puerto Rico.
 Raters must have authorization to work for remuneration in the United States.”

 How flexible are the hours?

-With most ETS scoring jobs, you have to pick out shifts to work, so this is semi-flexible.
+With most ETS scoring jobs, you have to pick out shifts to work, so this is flexible.
 You need to stick to the hours you commit yourself to if possible.
 Many projects require that you sign up for a minimum of four hours at a time for each shift.

 Browsing through the ETS reviews on Glassdoor from former workers, you'll see complaints regarding scheduling.
 Many former workers said shifts are inconsistent and canceled without notice.

 You work for ETS as an employee, not an independent contractor.
 They deduct taxes from your paychecks.